 Mission and History

-We honor our Catholic heritage and the spirit of St. Marguerite d'Youville by providing academic, social, spiritual, and professional development in programs that emphasize leadership and service.
-D'Youville teaches students to contribute to the world community by leading compassionate, productive and responsible lives.
+D'Youville College honors its Catholic heritage and the spirit of St. Marguerite d'Youville by providing academic, social, spiritual, and professional development in programs that emphasize leadership and service.
+D'Youville teaches students to contribute to the world community by leading compassionate, productive, and responsible lives.

 The Grey Nuns founded D'Youville College in 1908 and named it for their patron Saint Marie-Marguerite d'Youville.
 It was the first college in Western New York to offer baccalaureate degree programs for women.